An overview of the Sahel Humanitarian Response Plan 2014-1016

 Sahel Hunger Crisis

-According to the United Nations Food and Agriculture Organization, 18.7 million people in the Sahel region faced an extreme food crisis in 2012.
+June, 2014: According to the United Nations Food and Agriculture Organization, 18.7 million people in the Sahel region faced an extreme food crisis in 2012.
 The worst of the crisis was averted, but the risk of its return remains.
 Today, 20 million people in the region are at risk of food insecurity and 2.5 million of them need immediate lifesaving food assistance.
 An estimated 5 million children younger than 5 will suffer from malnutrion in 2014.

 The ongoing food crisis in the Sahel region has been complicated by violence in Mali, which in turn has sent refugees fleeing the conflict into neighboring countries.
 More than 1 million people have fled from their homes in the Sahel and are now refugees or displaced within their own countries.

 The situation is most dire and continues to deteriorate in Mali due to conflict.
 In Mali alone, estimates report that about 4 million people need humanitarian assistance, and 496,000 children under 5 are at risk of malnutrition.
 Neighboring countries such as Niger and Chad are now faced with an influx of refugees from Mali and little resources to support them.
 In addition to food insecurity, diseases such as cholera and measles remain a constant risk.
 Floods and locust infestations continue to hinder successful food production.

 How CARE works in emergencies